Why the University of Michigan School of Nursing?

 Leading the way in scientific discovery

-is evident.
 At the U-M School of Nursing, both expert and novice investigators alike find the tools, resources, and environment they need to go beyond conventional wisdom, creating knowledge, advancing the field, improving the health of our communities, and inspiring continued discovery.
+As a designated PAHO/WHO Collaborating Center, our commitment to advancing the practice of nursing through research and collaboration is evident.

 Leading the way in care that makes a difference

-Join us to find out for yourself why the University of Michigan has over 480,000 living alumni worldwide.
+Join us to find out for yourself why we have over 12,000 of the University of Michigan's 480,000 living alumni worldwide.
 Join us and become one of the leaders and best.